nervosnetwork/docs/docs/technical-concepts/ckb-vm-verification-rules.md

 No matter which script group is being executed, the entirety of transaction data can be accessed by scripts included in that transaction during execution.

 An advantage of this design is the group records the index of the cell(s) which belong to the current group.
-This is equivalent to combining multiple verifications that may exist into one verification.
-This reduces verification resource consumption and provides a public environment for the data set of the transaction.
-But this requires the developer to be aware when writing the script that it needs to consider the case of validating multiple cells.
+This is equivalent to combining multiple verifications into a single verification, reducing verification resource consumption and providing a public environment for the data set of the transaction.
+This does however require a developer to consider validation of multiple cells when writing the script.

 This is described here: